AntonKhitrovArammeem/teststack/README.md

 -All the files are encrypted with ansible-vault

+-You can put additional DB initialization/dump SQL instuctions to files/django.sql

--Test stack includes django-sample-app and postgres 9.6, just run 'ansible-playbook django.yml -i testhost --ask-vault-pass' You will be prompted for ansible-vault password for encrypted files
+-Test stack includes django-sample-app and postgres 9.6, just run 'ansible-playbook django.yml -i testhost --ask-vault-pass' You will be prompted for ansible-vault password for encrypted files, containers and all required packages will be installed from scratch

--No additional Ansible modules required to be installed, tested with Ansible 2.7.10
+-No additional Ansible modules required to be installed, tested with Ansible 2.7.10 on Ubuntu 18.04

 -As the result you should receive the following output log: